Skip to main content

 To repeat what I said earlier, the details surrounding these measures need to be defined as soon as possible, and we can't afford to delay.
 That's why the Business Council of Canada has called on the government to bring forward its next budget in the first quarter of 2023, and ideally before the end of February, consistent with the traditional budget cycle.

 Also, in budget 2023, the government must follow through on recent commitments to improve regulatory certainty and expedite approvals for natural resource projects such as LNG, critical minerals and clean electricity.
-The has spoken about the need to make progress in those areas so that Canada can help our international partners improve their economic security and achieve their climate change goals.
+The Deputy Prime Minister has spoken about the need to make progress in those areas so that Canada can help our international partners improve their economic security and achieve their climate change goals.

 In closing, let me repeat that in the face of the IRA and a rapidly changing global environment, Canada must act with urgency to secure its fair share of investment and economic activity.
 Failure to do so will have a significant impact on future North American trade flows for the years ahead.